 - Contains reviews from principal investigators, evaluators, and governing committees

 Summative Evaluation Plan

 A summative evaluation plan “sums” up the project.
 As such, it is written at a project’s completion.
 A summative plan is characterized by having the following features:

-- Evaluates whether the goals achieved are the goals set.
-If not, it should state the reasons to explain the situation
+- Evaluates whether the goals that were achieved are the goals that were set.
+If not, the evaluation should state the extent of the variation and the reasons for it.

-- Reports the outcome of the project to the principal investigator of the project, evaluators, and the governing committees
+- Reports the outcome of the project to the principal investigator of the project, evaluators, and any governing committees.

 - The project to be evaluated